lley154/littercoin/README.md

 2. Navigate to the src directory and select the threadToken.hl file.
 3. Find and replace the UTXO that you identified in finding the UTXO step above
 ```
+// Define the UTXO to be spent
 const TX_ID: ByteArray = #8256ba4c73bf44e221b3f6fc759deafb309d1cec3c553d67c13537b248816027
 ```
 4. Using the Web VS Code explorer, open merchToken.hl
 5. Find and replace the PKH of the owner that was obatin above.
 ```
+// Define the owner public key hash (PKH)
 const OWNER_PKH: ByteArray = #b9abcf6867519e28042048aa11207214a52e6d5d3288b752d1c27682
 ```